Trump Score Card

 So there you have it.
 Indisputable evidence that voter fraud does indeed exist.
 But does it accumulate to the estimated 3 million or so illegal votes that President Trump claims?
 And does this prove voter fraud affected the elections?
 We believe the jury is still out on this.
 However we do agree that President Trump's actions of opening up an investigation (based on these findings) is warranted.

-And or course if a person needs to leave their home to cast your their vote why can't they leave their home to get a photo ID?
+Another question asked in this debatae is " If a person must to leave their home to cast their vote then why can't they leave their home to get a photo ID?